Laparoscopic Sleeve Gastrectomy

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

-- You will need to see a nutrition caregiver to talk about your before and after surgery diet.
-You may need to eat a very low-calorie diet for up to six weeks before surgery to help prepare you for surgery.
-Ask your caregiver to help you plan a diet program that is right for you.
+- You will need to see a dietitian to talk about the diet you should follow before and after surgery.
+You may need to follow a very low-calorie diet for up to 6 weeks before surgery to help prepare you for surgery.
+Ask your caregiver or dietitian to help you plan a diet that is right for you.
 Ask if you should keep a food diary.

 - You will have a physical exam and blood tests done before your surgery.
 You may need an abdominal ultrasound, upper gastrointestinal (stomach and intestines) study, and a barium swallow.
 These tests are done to check your stomach and nearby areas for problems.
 Your caregiver may also do certain tests to check how well your lungs and heart work.
-These tests include a chest x-ray, electrocardiogram (ECG), and pulmonary (lung) function tests.
+These tests include a chest x-ray, ECG, and lung function tests.
 You may need a sleep study to check you for sleep apnea.
-Sleep apnea is when you stop breathing briefly many times while sleeping.
-Ask your caregiver for more information about these and other tests that you may need.
+Sleep apnea is a condition that causes you to stop breathing briefly many times while you sleep.
+Talk to your caregiver about these or other tests you may need.
 Write down the date, time, and location of each test.